Probabilistic NDVI Forecasting from Sparse Satellite Time Series and Weather Covariates: Results

-To further assess the robustness of the proposed model under heterogeneous environmental conditions,~\autoref{fig:gt_vs_pred} reports ground truth versus predicted NDVI scatter plots stratified by aggregated K{\"o}ppen--Geiger climate groups.
-Across all climates, predictions remain tightly aligned with the 1:1 line, indicating a consistent global mapping between inputs and targets.
-However, performance degrades from semi-arid to temperate/continental regimes: MAE increases from 0.043 in Semi-arid climates to 0.055 in Continental climates, while $R^2$ (fraction of explained variance) decreases from 0.791 to 0.722.
-The mean bias is consistently small and positive (0.004-0.008), suggesting a mild overestimation tendency that is secondary to the dominant error component, i.e., the increased dispersion around the diagonal.
-Notably, C-Med, C-temp and Continental climates exhibit a broader spread, especially at intermediate NDVI levels, consistent with higher phenological variability and observation noise (e.g., persistent cloud cover and seasonal effects), which jointly increase prediction uncertainty.
+\paragraph*{\textbf{NDVI prediction across climate regions}} \autoref{fig:gt_vs_pred} reports ground truth versus predicted NDVI stratified by aggregated K{\"o}ppen--Geiger climate groups.
+This aggregation was introduced to reduce class fragmentation and better reflect the European study area.
+Across all groups, predictions align closely with the 1:1 reference line, though performance degrades from semi-arid to continental regimes: MAE increases from 0.042 (Semi-arid, BSk) to 0.073 (Continental, Dfa+Dfb+Dfc+Dsb), while $R^2$ (fraction of explained variance) decreases from 0.791 to 0.557.
+The mean bias is small and positive across all groups (0.003--0.011), indicating a secondary overestimation tendency relative to the dominant error component.
+C-Med, C-Temp and Continental climates show a broader spread at intermediate NDVI levels, attributable to higher phenological variability and observation noise from persistent cloud cover and seasonal effects.